Indonesia Reforestation Project

-Situated in the Coral Triangle in Indonesia is West Papua, an area recognized as the global center of marine biodiversity and a global priority for conservation because of the broad range of species it supports, including at least 500 species of reef-building corals.
-Biak Island is one of Indonesia’s most impoverished areas, where subsistence farmers and fishers make up approximately 75% of the population.
-The focus is on the restoration of mangroves and tropical forests and promoting food security by helping local people plant agroforestry trees.
-Planting efforts have expanded rapidly as the leadership team mobilizes local leaders and engages planters to become part of the program.
-The project is now operational on several remote islands (Biak, Yapan, Seram, and Numfor) and mainland West Papua.
+Situated in the Coral Triangle in Indonesia is West Papua, an area recognized as the global center of marine biodiversity and a global priority for conservation.
+This is because of the broad range of species it supports, including at least 500 species of reef-building corals.
+Moreover, Biak Island is one of Indonesia’s most impoverished areas, where subsistence farmers and fishers make up approximately 75% of the population.
+Therefore, the focus is on the restoration of mangroves and tropical forests, along with promoting food security by helping local people plant agroforestry trees.
+In addition, the leadership team has mobilized local leaders and engaged planters to become part of the program, resulting in rapid expansion of planting efforts.
+Consequently, the project is now operational on several remote islands (Biak, Yapan, Seram, and Numfor) and mainland West Papua.

 Mnurwar Planting Site

 Coordinates: 1°6’39.37”S, 136°20’29.03”E Site Description

 The Mnurwar planting is an area of degraded mangrove forest measuring 149 hectares along the coast of Biak Island in northeastern Indonesia.